CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: Preliminaries

-\myparagraph{Scaffold-GS.} Scaffold-GS~\cite{lu2024scaffold} clusters adjacent Gaussians using anchor points, reducing redundancy.
-Initial anchor points are placed at voxel centers, and each anchor is equipped with a local context feature $f \in \mathbb{R}^d$, scaling factor $l \in \mathbb{R}^3$, and $K$ learnable offsets ${O} \in \mathbb{R}^{K \times 3}$.
-Visible anchor points within the viewing frustum generate $K$ Neural Gaussians, with their positions computed as follows:
+\paragraph{Scaffold-GS.} Scaffold-GS~\citep{lu2024scaffold} clusters adjacent Gaussians using anchor points, reducing redundancy.
+Initial anchor points are placed at voxel centers, and the attributes for each anchor consist of an anchor feature $f \in \mathbb{R}^d$, scaling factor $l \in \mathbb{R}^3$, and $K$ learnable offsets ${O} \in \mathbb{R}^{K \times 3}$, where $K$ is the number of Gaussians.
+Visible anchor points within the viewing frustum generate $K$ Gaussians, with their positions computed as follows: